lecluyse2000/lecluyse2000/README.md

 [`Email`](mailto:lecluyse20@gmail.com 'Send an email') [`Nvim`](https://github.com/lecluyse2000/nvim)

-Just a guy from the KC area interested in all things software.
+Just a guy from the KC area interested in performant code.
 I use Arch and Neovim, btw.

 ------------------------------------------------